Why Choose a Responsive Web Design?

 You’re more likely to be found on Google

 Websites with Responsive Web Design rank much higher on Google due to their algorithm.
 The higher on the list you are, the more exposure you’re going to receive.
 If you only have a desktop site, you’re not going to climb the rankings, meaning less exposure, meaningless sales.

 A little while ago, companies and individuals who wanted their site to be seen on mobile used to have a second website developed.
 This website would be stripped of all-flash and be very easy to read and use.
 This is all well and good, but it’s not efficient.
 First of all, having two sites means it takes up more space on the server, leaving less space to expand your website.
 Secondly, it takes longer to develop a second website, and the more time your website is not online, the more sales you are missing out on.
 Time is money.

 And thirdly, two websites are more expensive than one.
 That goes for building them and maintaining them.
 Whatever changes that are made to one website must be made to the other, which takes longer.
 And the longer it takes, the more it’s going to cost you.
 Either in sales or in paying a developer.

 Reduced bounce rate

 Responsive Web Design has become very popular.
 Most web designers and developers know about it, and offer it as part of their package when building a website.
 There are just too many mobile users to say “I don’t need a Responsive Design.”
-The amount of opportunities you would end up missing out on are enormous.
+The number of opportunities you would end up missing out on is enormous.
 Don’t be silly, get a responsive website.